Annapurna Region Treks

 Annapurna Base Camp trek is the most popular trek in the Annapurna region.
 Our 12-day Annapurna Base Camp trek itinerary allows you to reach the base camp via one route and return to Nayapul from another, maximizing your exploration of the Annapurna region.
 It even covers the area of Ghorepani and Tadapani.
 So, if you were thinking about going on both Ghorepani Poon Hill Trek and Annapurna Base Camp Trek, you can choose this one instead.

 As you hike, you will be surrounded by giant mountains such as the Annapurna Range, Mt.
 Dhaulagiri, Mt.
 Gangapurna, and Machhapuchhre.
 You will travel through picturesque villages, experiencing the daily life and culture of the Gurung and Magar communities.
 On your return, you can also relax in the natural hot springs at Jhinu Danda.
-Our itinerary allows even a beginner to complete the Annapurna Base Camp trek with an acclimatization day and fewer walking hours.
+Our itinerary enables even beginners to complete the Annapurna Base Camp trek with an acclimatization day and reduced walking hours.

 Annapurna Khopra Ridge Trek – Starting At $850